 If those two points weren’t enough, then get this: you can currently buy J.M.
 Smucker stock for an earnings yield of over 8%.
 Too good to be true, right?
 Perhaps, and the detractors would probably point out two things.
 Firstly, food stocks like Smucker are apparently facing secular decline – with earnings growth becoming increasingly difficult to come by.
 Why spend twice as much on branded goods when retailers like Aldi sell virtually identical generic products for lower prices?
 The sale of brands like Jif and Folgers Coffee netted Smucker just over $7.70 per share in profit back in 2016.
 This year, the figure will clock in at around $8.40 per share – with tax cuts providing most of that boost.

 The second point relates to the state of the company’s balance sheet.
-Predominantly as a result of the 2015 purchase of Big Heart Pet Brands Smucker is sitting on a total net debt pile of around $6.5 billion.
-To put that figure into context the company currently earns somewhere in the region of $900 million a year in net profit.
+Smucker is sitting on a total net debt pile of around $6.5B – predominately a result of the 2015 purchase of Big Heart Pet Brands.
+To put that figure into some context, the company currently earns somewhere in the region of $900m each year in net profit.

 With that said, I like Smucker for much the same reason as Molson Coors: it represents a pretty cheap deleveraging play.
 First of all, you get to start off with that chunky 8% earnings yield.
 Secondly, there’s around $175m in annual interest that could be accretive to pre-tax earnings on the back of debt reduction.
 As mentioned above, net profits are somewhere in the vicinity of $850-$900m per annum.
 Around $350m of that is currently spent on the dividend, leaving surplus cash at around $500m per annum.
 We probably get a percentage point in terms of annual earnings growth if all of that cash goes on debt reduction.